Composite Sorting: Additional Results

 \subsubsection{Concave Distance Function}

 Using Legendre transformations, we show that the indirect output function is generally a strictly concave function in mismatch given strictly convex cost functions.
-To be specific, consider the same cost function $\Psi$ as above, and use $d:=|x-y|$ to denote the distance to obtain:
+To be specific, let $\Psi$ capture the cost function $\Psi_p$ or $\Psi_u$ in Section \ref{s:environment}, and use $d:=|x-z|$ to denote the distance to obtain

-This problem has a unique solution characterized by $d = - \Psi'(\gamma(d))$.
+This problem has a unique solution characterized by $d = - \Psi'(\gamma)$.
 From the envelope condition, we obtain $\mathcal{C}'(d)= \gamma > 0$, showing that the cost function is strictly increasing in the distance.

 To characterize the second derivative, we write the cost minimization problem as a maximization problem of the form: